 From partying to marrying a commoner, Princess Margaret’s brazen antics forced the British Crown to rethink some of its rules — and paved the way for modern royals to live more freely.

 Princess Margaret — the outspoken, fun-loving younger sister of Queen Elizabeth II — was one of the first British royals who dared to go against what was expected of her.
 Some have gone so far as to dub her a trailblazer who modernized the royal family itself.

 Indeed, Princess Margaret (who’s garnered renewed interest thanks to Netflix’s The Crown) broke the mold in almost every way.
-She didn’t follow royal protocol the way her older sister did and she forced the British royal family’s hand in going against tradition to favor her own needs.
+Until Princess Margaret died, she shirked royal protocol and forced the royal family’s hand in going against tradition to favor her own needs.
 She set the precedent for how Buckingham Palace handles relationships and scandals to this day.

-But underneath her carefree exterior was pent-up anger, pain, and frustration with her position as a royal living in the shadow of her sister, who was crowned Queen at just 25, which seemingly haunted Margaret throughout her life.
+But underneath her carefree exterior was pent-up anger, pain, and frustration with her position as a royal living in the shadow of her sister, who was crowned queen at just 25, which has seemingly haunted the Princess throughout her life.